classicemmaeasy/Langchain-Chatbot-App/README.md

 `os.environ['LANGCHAIN_PROJECT']=<your_project_name>`

-if you are using .env file (this's what i use):
+if you are using .env file:

 `LANGCHAIN_API_KEY=<your_api_key>`